shashankks0709/MovieConnect/README.md

 Data Processing: We collected, cleaned, and normalized data to suit the needs of the PALM2 model.

 Recommendation Logic: The system applies collaborative filtering or content-based filtering techniques to generate tailored recommendations.

+## Setup

+Set your PALM API key: You can either set it as an environment variable or directly in the code.

+python Copy code: PALM_API_KEY = os.getenv("PALM_API_KEY", "YOUR_API_KEY_HERE")

+Load the movie dataset

+Create an instance of the Recommend_movies class.

+Use the generate method to get movie recommendations.

+The interface uses IPython widgets for a simple GUI where users can input a movie name and get recommendations.
+Workflow

+The Recommend_movies class configures the generative AI model with the specified parameters.
+Upon providing a movie name and pressing the button, the model takes a sample prompt with movie names and their corresponding recommendations.
+Based on this prompt, the model tries to predict recommendations for the input movie.
+The generated recommendations are then cross-referenced with the dataset to ensure they are valid.
+The results are displayed using IPython.

+### Note

+The safety_settings in the Recommend_movies class aims to prevent any inappropriate or harmful content from being generated.
+If the movie name is not found, the system will prompt the user to try a different name.

 ## User Interface with Streamlit
 Streamlit Integration: The user interface is built and managed using Streamlit, ensuring a user-friendly experience.